zahratalaei/FullStackReactExpress/Readme.md

-This is a personal full stack project which is created by using reactjs, javascript for frontend and nodejs, express for backend.
+This is a personal full stack project which is created by using reactjs, javascript for frontend, nodejs, express for backend, mysql for database and sequelize for ORM.